-- If the student is to take a prescribed medicine, it will be administered in accordance with state statutes and school policy.
+- The student will request permission to go to the nurse office. - If the student is ill, the student will report to a school nurse member who will: - contact the parent in order to send the student home.
+Once a student leaves the school, that student will not be allowed to attend or participate in or attend a school sponsored activity that school day. - We have a part-time nurse on staff at HOPE. - If the student is to take a prescribed medicine, it will be administered in accordance with state statutes and school policy.
 The School Medication Permission and Instruction form must be brought in with the medication and stored in the school office. - The student is responsible for coming to the office when they need to take their medication.
-Scholars without a prescribed medication with a parent and doctor signature are not permitted to go to the front office for medication. - The school will only administer medication that is provided by the parent and is accompanied by a Medication Permission form. - Any medication must be either in its prescription bottle or in original packaging.
-Medication in envelopes or plastic bags will not be administered to students.
+Scholars without prescribed medication without a parent/doctor signature are not permitted to go to the front office for medication.